BY PASTOR T. O. BANSO

 There is a sense, in which stubbornness is a virtue.
 In another sense, however, it is a vice.
 When stubbornness is used in terms of perseverance, doggedness, determination, tenacity, etc., it is a commendable quality.
 However, there is another type of stubbornness that doesn’t portray strength, but weakness – a character flaw – in terms of unreasonableness, intransigence, pigheadedness, etc.

-Please note that the Bible says Asahel could run like a deer!
+Note that the Bible says Asahel could run like a gazelle!
 That was why he began to chase Abner.
-He depended on his strength, and was so sure he would catch up with Abner.
-But speed without brakes is dangerous!
+He depended on his strength and was so sure he would catch up with Abner.
+But speeding without applying brakes is dangerous!
 That was the problem of Asahel.

 The Bible says despite Abner’s warning, he refused to give up.
 Abner, a more experienced soldier, told Asahel to fight someone else rather than desperately chasing him to kill him.
 Abner, because of Asahel’s brother, Joab, tried as much as possible to avoid any confrontation with Asahel that could lead to his death.
 Nevertheless, Asahel did not heed his warning.

 There is a time when a man may need to retreat in order to advance in life!
 You are giving up not because of cowardice, but because that is the wisest thing, the most expedient thing, to do.
 If you do not manage your strengths very well, they will create a weakness in your life.
 That is why you need balance.
 You may be able to run swiftly, but you should also know when to apply brakes.